Ear drop: Analgesic and anesthetics to help relieve ear pain

 Otic analgestic-anesthetic are drops that can help alleviate swelling, pain and congestion caused by middle ear inflammation.
 However, these ear drops do not treat the infections because they do not contain any antibiotic properties.
 A common over-the-counter product sold as Auralgan contained antipyrine (analgesic) and benzocaine (anesthetic).
 It was prescribed alone or with an antibiotic ear drop to help manage an ear infection.
-However, Auralgran was reformulated without meeting the FDA requirements to be reapproved and was removed from the market in July 2, 2015.
+However, Auralgran was reformulated without meeting the FDA requirements to be reapproved and was removed from the market on July 2, 2015.

 There is some literature to suggest that anesthetic ear drops helped with acute pain.
 This study was conducted in Australia in 2008 in a hospital emergency room.
 It included 63 children who were between the ages of 3 and 17 who presented to the emergency department reporting of ear pain.
 Children were randomized such that 32 received placebo and 31 children received topical lignocaine prior to being offered an oral pain medication.
 The study showed that a topical pain medication was helpful while waiting for an oral pain medication to be effective.
 There is another small study conducted in England and Wales that reported that an analgestic-anesthetics could reduce the amount of antibiotics being used in children.
 While the study did show evidence of less antibiotic use, it did not meet the sample size goal of 96 participants.
 Additionally did not evaluate if pain relief was linked to reduced antibiotic use.